Damuna/Notes/notes/Red_theory.md

 -  **HTTP status code**
    -  `200`  request was successful
-   -  `403`  forbidden to access the resource.
+   -  `403`  forbidden to access the resource from the origin IP
    -  `301`  being redirected (not a failure case)

 **Important files:**